Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 rsync -a -P rsync://hgdownload.soe.ucsc.edu/goldenPath/hg38/hg38Patch11/ ./
 ```

-The above is a simple example.
-It is generally best to follow instructions on downloading references from the website/center hosting them.
+This is one example, but generally you should follow instructions on downloading references from the website/center hosting them on the ftp site.

+## General concepts for read alignment
 ---

-### General concepts for read alignment

 **Read clipping:**
 Aligners are capable of 'clipping' reads from sequence ends if they do not improve the quality of an alignment that exists for the rest of the sequence.